A Glug of Oil

 Pudding in muslin cloth ready to steam

-I really enjoyed taking part in this challenge and I can't wait to see what decade other bloggers were picked for and what dishes they come up with!
+I really enjoyed taking part in this challenge and can't wait to see what decade other bloggers were picked for and what dishes they came up with!

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below!